sdebacker/TypiCMS/readme.md

 Each menu have nestable entries.
 One entry can be linked to a module, page, URI or URL.
 You can get a menu HTML formated with ``` Menus::build('menuname') ```.
+An icon can easily be added to a menu item by filling icon class field.

 ### Projects